 - BEST OVERALL: PATIOBOSS Electric Infrared Patio Heater

-- BEST PROPANE OPTION: Mr. Heater Blue Flame Propane Heater
+- RUNNER UP: Mr. Heater Blue Flame Propane Heater

 - MOST VERSATILE: HEMBOR Outdoor Multipurpose Fire Pit Table

-- BEST FREE-STANDING: WDERNI Outdoor Infrared Electric Patio Heater
+- ALSO CONSIDER: WDERNI Outdoor Infrared Electric Patio Heater

 Patio Heater Fuel Types